brenobarreto/puzzledfrog/_posts/2025-11-24-the-importance-of-precise-language-in-software-development.md

 ---
-title: The importance of precise language in software development
+title: The Importance of Precise Language in Software Development
 category: Software Engineering
 ---